 This information is provided to ensure that you are fully aware of and consider very carefully the likely living costs associated with your chosen course of study at Oxford.

-The figures provided are for information only.
 In addition to reviewing the information on this page, you should fully consider and research your personal likely living costs.
 As part of the financial declaration process, you will need to confirm that you are willing and able to fund your living expenses at least at the lower amount in the range shown above, for the duration of your course (for courses longer than one year, you should allow for an estimated increase in living expenses of 2% each year).

 These estimated food costs would enable you to eat in your college for three meals each day but food costs may be lower or higher, depending on your personal choice about where and what you eat.
 Most students in college eat in the dining hall, although there are basic self-catering facilities available.